status-im/specs/docs/stable/5-secure-transport.md

 ## Introduction

-This document describes how a secure channel is established, and how various conversational security properties are achieved.
+This document describes how nodes establish a secure channel, and how various conversational security properties are achieved.

 ### Definitions